top of page

 How do I know if I need to upgrade from pads to pants?

-If you're experiencing frequent leaks, changing pads more than every 3-4 hours, or feeling anxious about protection—it's time to try pants.
+If you’re experiencing frequent leaks, changing pads more than every 3-4 hours, or feeling anxious about protection, it’s time to try pants.

 Conclusion: Choose What Works for Your Life